 - McMahon was featured during Women’s History Month in a series spotlighting women researchers working on climaterelated issues.
 “Motivating people to work together… will require a cultural shift only possible through a well-considered combination of artistic and scientific means,” said McMahon.
 “I have seen how art/science collaborations can raise awareness about and catalyze a public response to environmental risks and help us to imagine and work together toward more sustainable futures.”

 Professor of Art History

-- Featured in story, “MFA Boston to return marble head looted during world War II to Italy,” and also featured in a news release and the Boston Globe.
+- She was featured in story, “MFA Boston to return marble head looted during world War II to Italy,” and also featured in a news release and the Boston Globe.

-- Participating in an interdisciplinary collaboration with other UA faculty.
+- How might a Charles Dickens tale find a homeland in the Sonoran Borderlands?
+Saracino participated in an interdisciplinary collaboration with other UA faculty on Oct.
+25, .
+From digital installation to performance, sonic experiments to film, cartography to micro-publication, the exhibition explores questions about the relationship between arts and public-engagement, literature and everyday places, and authors and readers..
 Professors across departments are participating in a field studio together and producing creative projects based on our reading of the Charles Dickens’ novel David Copperfield.
 The products of this studio form a key resource for a new undergraduate 15-week GE course, conceived as the pedagogical outcome of the studio, where UArizona students might forge their unique authority as readers with the power to make such books matter in our time.
 This course will be offered through the Department of Public and Applied Humanities, as part of UArizona’s College of Humanities Fearless Inquiries Project, whose aims include supporting curricular (re) design work as part of the Dorrance Dean’s Award for Opening the Canon.
 We will debut our creations at the Public Humanities Festival at the end of October.

 Gallery Director / Joseph F Gross Endowed Curator